Climate Change: Targets

 Our Progress to Date

-2) Non-Fossil % in Power generation business
+2) Non-Fossil % in Power Generation Business

-3) Renewable Energy power generation capacity
+3) Renewable Energy Power Generation Capacity

 Scope 1 & 2

-In order to clarify the scope of responsibility for our emissions, we will adopt the GHG Protocol’s financial control approach for emissions calculation starting from FY2025.
+In order to clarify the scope of responsibility for our emissions, we will adopt the GHG Protocol’s financial control approach for emissions calculation as of FY2025.
 (As indicated in the diagram above, figures for fiscal years 2020 and 2023 have been recalculated based on the financial control approach.)
 Under this approach, GHG emissions from subsidiaries and joint operations will be disclosed as our Scope 1 and 2 emissions, while emissions from affiliate companies will be disclosed as Scope 3 Category 15 emissions.

 Scope 3